Bringing Vintage Aircraft to Life since 2010

 18th September 1940

-London again comes under attack during the day and night.
+London comes under attack during the day and night.

 Daily losses